Punk rock music--Kentucky--Louisville

 2485

-Mark discusses is early love of music inspired by used singles he and his brother Chris obtained from the jukebox in his aunt's restaurant.
+Mark Abromavage discusses his early love of music inspired by used singles he and his brother Chris obtained from the jukebox in his aunt's restaurant.
 He talks about forming Malignant Growth with his instigator friend Kenny Ogle and his brother Chris Abromavage.
 He discusses the band's development, including Brett Ralph becoming lead singer, their transformation into Fadin' Out and their eventual breakup.
 Discussing the punk scene he mentions the impression made on him by guitar players such as Tara Key, the O'Bannon brothers of the Blinders, and Alex Durig of the Endtables.
 He talks about forming Kinghorse with Sean Garrison, Mike Bucayu and Kevin Brownstein; the large audiences they attracted; and recording their album with Glenn Danzig.
-And he talks about his later bands Arch and the Decline Effect (which reunites him with his brother).
+And he talks about his later bands Arch and the Decline Effect (which reunited him with his brother).

 2484